PSOPT/psopt/README.md

 The PSOPT interface uses both Eigen3 (a linear algebra template library) and ADOL-C (an automatic differentiation library).

 The first release of PSOPT was published in 2009.
 This is release 5 of PSOPT.

+The PSOPT website is [https://psopt.net](https://psopt.net).

 License